-Effective the first full pay period following ratification of this successor MOU by MCEA and approval by the City Council on its regular agenda in accordance with the Brown Act and the City's Sunshine Ordinance, but in no event earlier than the first full pay period following Julyanuary 1, 202219, MCEA represented employees employed by the City shall receive a four-and-a-half percentthree (4.53.0%) salary increase.
+Effective the first full pay period following ratification of this successor MOU by MCEA and approval by the City Council on its regular agenda in accordance with the Brown Act and the City's Sunshine Ordinance, but in no event earlier than the first full pay period following July 1, 2022, MCEA represented employees employed by the City shall receive a four-and-a-half percent (4.5%) salary increase.

-Effective the first full pay period following Julyanuary 1, 20230, MCEA represented employees employed by the City shall receive a three-and-a-half percent (3.53.0%) salary increase.
+Effective the first full pay period following July 1, 2023, MCEA represented employees employed by the City shall receive a three-and-a-half percent (3.5%) salary increase.

-Effective the first full pay period following Julyanuary 1, 20241, MCEA represented employees employed by the City shall receive a two-and-a-half percent (2.50%) salary increase.
-Effective the first full pay period following January 1, 2022, MCEA represented employees employed by the City shall receive a one percent (1.0%) salary increase.
+Effective the first full pay period following July 1, 2024, MCEA represented employees employed by the City shall receive a two-and-a-half percent (2.5%) salary increase.